MikeHankinson/kickstarter-analysis/README.md

 - By volume, campaigns beginning in the spring to early summer tend to be successful.
 - By % Successful, campaign success is fairly consistant through the year, outside of December, in which less than half of the campaigns are successful.

-- What can you conclude about the Outcomes based on Goals?
+Outcomes based on Funding Goals?
+- In general, as funding goal requirements increase, percentage success decrease.
+This, however, is not seen in the $35,000 to $45,000 range which seems to be a seet spot for intermediate funding requirements.

 - What are some limitations of this dataset?